-In 2018 the District delivers its services using the resources housed in its four fire stations.
+In 2019 the District delivers its services using the resources housed in its four fire stations.
 This includes one or more of the four engine companies with 4 persons each; one quint (aerial) with 4 persons; 4 ambulances (with 2 persons with at least one of which is credentialled as Firefighter/Paramedic); and, 2 paramedic squads (when staff are available).
 Appropriate command, accountability, and safety personnel are also dispatched as needed.

 In 1998 there were 2,327 emergency incidents.
-By the end of 2018 it is estimated that the District will have responded to more than 9,500 emergency incidents with the majority (70%) of those being emergency medical in nature.
+By the end of 2019 it is estimated that the District will have responded to more than 10,000 emergency incidents with the majority (70%) of those being emergency medical in nature.
 This represents more than a 300% increase in service demand.

-Two additional fire stations have been planned for Fiscal Year 2019.
-Fire Station #5 will begin construction in late 2018 and Fire Station 6 is planned to follow approximately 18 months after.
-A central supply warehouse is also planned to begin construction in late 2018.
-This facility is designed to logistically support the growing demands in the District for supply and material needed to accomplish the mission.
+Two additional fire stations have been planned for Fiscal Year 2020.
+Fire Station #5 will complete construction in early 2020 and Fire Station 6 is in initial planning phases.
+A central supply facility is also nearing completion - this facility is designed to logistically support the growing demands in the District for supply and material needed to accomplish the mission.